KZ-HQ/Demo_Django_Project/README.md

 1. Download or clone the project into your computer.
 2. Open your terminal or CMD.
 3. Change directory to the project directory.
-4. Run command `pip -r requirements.txt` to install all dependencies.
+4. Run command `pip install -r requirements.txt` to install all dependencies.
 5. Run command `python manage.py runserver`.
 6. Open your browser and insert the URL `127.0.0.1:8000`.
 # Contact